Functional rehabilitation

-The following article is a guide for colleagues (and interested people) on scientifically proven benefits of vibration massage, including:
+The following guide details the scientifically proven benefits of therapeutic vibration massage, including:

 Therapeutic applications of vibration have been shown to significantly increase blood flow (3-5) .
-In one trial vibrations at both 30 and 50 Hz were shown to substantially increase peripheral blood flow, with 50 Hz giving the superior results, having a more rapid and longer lasting effect.
-30 Hz vibration slowly increased blood flow, which lasted for about 7 minutes.
-50 Hz increased blood flow more rapidly, and was still increased 15 minutes later.
+In one trial vibrations at both 30 and 50 Hz were shown to substantially increase peripheral blood flow, with 50 Hz giving the superior results.
+50 Hz gave a larger increase with the effects lasting over 30 minutes.
+30 Hz vibration gave a smaller increase which lasted for about 7 minutes.

 The main cause of cellulite is poor circulation in the affected tissues, resulting in less efficient reabsorption of fats.
 The repeated application of vibration massage over time has increased circulation, allowing these deposits to be reabsorbed, resulting in a long term reduction in size and improved appearance.
-For more information please see our article How to massage for cellulite.
+For more information please see our article The practical guide to massage for cellulite .

 Various studies have shown that the application of vibration massage in the range of 20-60 Hz causes muscles to relax, while vibrations from 100-200 Hz have been shown to cause muscles to contract (1)